Couple find gold coins found hidden under kitchen floor and sell them for £754,000

-Couple find gold coins found hidden under their kitchen floor and sell them for £754,000
+Couple sell coins found hidden under kitchen floor for a small fortune

-The treasure trove originally belonged to the Fernley-Maisters, a family from Hull who was involved in Baltic trading
+The treasure trove originally belonged to the Fernley-Maisters, a family from Hull who were involved in Baltic trading

 More than 260 ancient gold coins have been discovered by a couple under their kitchen floor, and have sold for £754,000 at auction.

-The collection was hidden inside a pot under the 18th-century floorboards of the anonymous couple’s Ellerby, East Yorkshire home in 2019, and dates back from 1610 to 1727.
+The collection was hidden inside a pot under the 18th-century floorboards of the anonymous couple’s home in Ellerby, East Yorkshire, in 2019, and dates back from 1610 to 1727.

 The treasure trove originally belonged to the Fernley-Maisters, a Hull family involved in Baltic trading.

-The family was known for importing and exporting timber, iron ore, and coal, with some members later serving as Members of Parliament in the early 1700s.
+The family were known for importing and exporting timber, iron ore and coal, with some members later serving as Members of Parliament in the early 1700s.

 Joseph Fernley and Sarah Maister married in 1694 and lived in the East Yorkshire village.
 The money was collected by the couple during their marriage.

-Spink & Son, the auctioneers who sold the coins, called the final sale price “absolutely extraordinary” and was originally estimated at £200,000 to £250,000.
+Spink & Son, the auctioneers who sold the coins, called the final sale price “absolutely extraordinary” after they were predicted to fetch £200,000 to £250,000.

 The auction house called the collection “one of the largest hoards of 18th-century English gold coins ever found in Britain”.

-Auctioneer Gregory Edmund said the treasure was “120 years of English history hidden in a pot the same size as a soda can”.
+Auctioneer Gregory Edmund said they were “120 years of English history hidden in a pot the same size as a soda can”.

-Mr Edmund said: “Picture the scene: you’re choosing to re-lay your uneven kitchen floor, you put a pick-axe through the concrete and just beneath you see a tiny sliver of gold.
+Mr Edmund added: “Picture the scene: you’re choosing to re-lay your uneven kitchen floor, you put a pick-axe through the concrete and just beneath you see a tiny sliver of gold.

 “At the time, you think it must just be a bit of electrical cable, but you find it’s a gold round disc and beneath it there are hundreds more.”